The mind is the most powerful sex organ of all.

 - I had started some SSRI medication to help with the depression

-- I was in the first relationship since my divorce, and my partner was enthusiastic and joyful
+- I was in my first relationship since the divorce, and my partner was enthusiastic and joyful

 - A good portion of sex is in my own mind.

 - SSRIs have a huge incidence of sexual side effects.
 (More on the second level of this issue, in a bit.)

 - A sexually aware partner is equally into getting themselves off as getting you off.
 When you can’t perform they might begin to doubt their attractiveness to you, or even question the relationship overall.

 - My issue was not ED and I was not in need of the little blue dick helpers.

 But a long period of exploration and education was needed in order to get me into the position I am in today.
 (Happy, well fkd, and joyfully engaged with or without erection and orgasm)

 As I moved through this first sexual-and-engaged relationship I passed through several phases.

 Relationship Phase One: I’m depressed.
 I have no idea what I like.
 I don’t even crave ice cream.
 So, I don’t desire her, it’s probably just the blues talking.
 (This was the first month.)